-So, that is exactly what we have done now this is no longer a vector this quantity because you have dotted with a x cap direction and this x cap comes because we have taken a p x it will be p y will get a y cap here.
-So, what we land up with is an operator and then this dx over d square and these the Wannier functions at the or the difference between the Wannier functions at the consecutive or the nearest neighbor sites.
-So, we are ultimately you know interested in a quantity like this which is psi dagger p x psi and that is because that would you know be there in this kind of a term.
-So, we are sort of trying to get that here.
+So, we are ultimately interested in a quantity like this which is psi dagger p x psi and that is because that would be there in this kind of a term.
+So, we are trying to get that here.
 Now ultimately this will be related to the to the form that we just got and then we write down if you look at it carefully it is pretty easy.